Erin-Weiss/Clustering-Analysis-US-Arrests/README.md

 **Key findings:**

-- States cluster naturally into distinct crime-rate profiles, with clear separation between low-crime and high-crime groups — directly analogous to how businesses identify distinct customer segments or risk tiers.
+- States cluster naturally into distinct crime-rate profiles, with clear separation between low-crime and high-crime groups, directly analogous to how businesses identify distinct customer segments or risk tiers.
 - **K = 4** provides the strongest balance of interpretability, stability, and explained variation, producing two higher-crime clusters and two lower-crime clusters.
-- **Murder**, **Assault**, and **Rape** rates drive cluster separation more strongly than **UrbanPop**, indicating that urbanization level does *not* consistently correlate with violent crime — contradicting a common assumption.
+- **Murder**, **Assault**, and **Rape** rates drive cluster separation more strongly than **UrbanPop**, indicating that urbanization level does *not* consistently correlate with violent crime, contradicting a common assumption.
 - Without scaling, the Assault variable dominates hierarchical clustering entirely, demonstrating why feature standardization is essential for balanced, reliable segmentation in any domain.
 - Hierarchical clustering on scaled data produces dendrogram structure that confirms and enriches the K-means results, providing nested insight into how states relate at different levels of granularity.